THE IMPACT OF CHRIST’S RESURRECTION ON HIS DISCIPLES (1)

-However, all things changed dramatically when the risen Lord Jesus appeared to His disciples where they were hiding for the fear of the Jews, and “He rebuked their unbelief and hardness of heart, because they did not believe those who had seen Him after He had risen.”
+However, all things changed dramatically when the risen Lord Jesus appeared to His disciples as they were hiding for fear of the Jews, and “He rebuked their unbelief and hardness of heart, because they did not believe those who had seen Him after He had risen.”
 (Mark 16:14 NKJV).

-Let us consider some of the tremendous effects of resurrection of Christ on His early disciples.
+Let us consider some of the tremendous effects of the resurrection of Christ on His early disciples.

 First, Christ’s resurrection gave the early Disciples of Christ a new perception and revelation of Jesus Christ.

-The resurrection of Christ gave His disciples a new and deep understanding of His divinity, glory and power.
-It radically and permanently changed their knowledge and understanding of who Jesus truly was.
+The resurrection of Christ gave His disciples a new and deep understanding of His divinity, glory, and power.
+It radically and permanently changed their knowledge and experience of who Jesus indeed was.

 All that the disciples of Christ had before was just a mere mental knowledge of Christ, but the resurrection gave them a true revelation or experiential knowledge of Christ.

-Second, Christ’s resurrection gave the early disciples of Christ fresh perspectives and insights into God’s redemption plan for mankind.
+Second, Christ’s resurrection gave the early disciples of Christ fresh perspectives and insights into God’s redemption plan for humankind.

 After the death and resurrection of Christ, the early disciples now saw the Old Testament in a new light.
-They could now see and understand clearly that Jesus Christ was the perfect antitype of all the sacrifices and offerings for sins under the Law, and how He had completely fulfilled all the Messianic prophecies.
+They could now see and understand clearly that Jesus Christ was the perfect antitype of all the sacrifices and offerings for sins under the Law and how He had wholly fulfilled all the Messianic prophecies.

-Beyond any doubt, after the resurrection of Christ, the disciples now clearly understood Christ’ mission on earth, the unique role He had played and accomplished in the redemption plan, and also their God-given role and responsibility in God’s redemption plan.
+Beyond any doubt, after the resurrection of Christ, the disciples now clearly understood Christ’s mission on earth, the unique role He had played and accomplished in the redemption plan, and their God-given role and responsibility in God’s redemption plan.

-The appearance of the risen Lord Jesus to His disciples in their hiding place delivered and brought them out of their depth of despair and bondage of fear.
+The risen Lord Jesus’s appearance to His disciples in their hiding place delivered and brought them out of their depth of despair and bondage of fear.

 Now that the Lord Jesus had risen from the dead and thus demonstrated His authority and supremacy over death and grave, there was nothing left to fear.
 Death, their greatest fear, had been swallowed up in victory perfectly and permanently!

 After the resurrection of Christ, the early disciples were no longer afraid of dying for Christ’s sake.
-Why would they anymore, having now realized that their Lord now hold in His hands the keys of Hades and Death?
+Why would they anymore, having now realized that their Lord currently holds in His hands the keys of Hades and Death?

-Why not ask the Holy Spirit today to reveal to you the risen Lord?
+Why not ask the Holy Spirit today to reveal the risen Lord Jesus Christ to you?

 Find out more about the impact of Christ’s resurrection on His early disciples in the next piece.

-Prayer: My Dear Heavenly Father, I ask today for a personal and deep revelation of the resurrected Jesus Christ.
-My Dear Holy Spirit, open my eyes of understanding to the glory and power of the risen Lord Jesus Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I ask today for a personal and profound revelation of the resurrected Jesus Christ.
+My Dear Holy Spirit, open my eyes of understanding to the risen Lord Jesus Christ’s glory and power in Jesus’ name.
 Amen.